GEAI, with the support of the Erasmus+ Programme of the European Commission, offers opportunities to young people (18-30) to volunteer in Ireland.

 D) Community Work

-E) EVS Training and Networking
+E) Training and Networking

 Volunteers are facilitated to network with other volunteers and build friendships with Irish and international Youth in Action participants.
+In particular, a network of current and former volunteers has been established and former volunteers help out with technical or other issues when necessary.